 Equiped With A Key Return & HEADLESS SECURITY SYSTEM

 During our tests, we’ve even managed to test the drone’s camera.
-The images capture via F181’s 2-megapixel HD imaging sensor looks decent, albeit with a high quantity of background noise.
-Still the auto-focus feature is a nice addition, especially when the day is kind of windy.
+The images captured with its HD camera look decent, while the 1280 x 720p videos have a high quantity of background noise.
+Still, the auto-focus feature is a nice addition, especially when the day is kind of windy.

-Overall, the drone feels great, is highly responsive to commands, and with an extra battery, you can increase the flying time from 8 minutes to 13 minutes.
+Overall, the drone feels great, is highly responsive to commands, and with an extra battery, you can increase the flying time to 13 minutes.

 What’s in the Box?